SuperCowPowers/workbench/docs/lambda_layer/index.md

 import json
 from sageworks.utils.lambda_utils import load_lambda_layer

-# Load the SageWorks Lambda Layer
+# Load/Decompress the SageWorks Lambda Layer
 load_lambda_layer()

 # After 'load_lambda_layer()' we can use other SageWorks imports